A Comprehensive Guide to Cloud Computing in India

 When you peer with DE-CIX India, you interconnect with a large number of Internet service providers (ISPs), content delivery networks (CDNs), over the top (OTT) players, DNS root servers, national & international telco networks, and social media networks in all major

-metropolitan areas, which helps Indian networks to keep their Internet traffic local.$
+metropolitan areas, which helps Indian networks to keep their Internet traffic local.

 Most often, companies connect via IP transit: you pay a network for Internet access.
 With peering, however, two or more networks exchange traffic cost-neutrally with each other.
 By connecting to an Internet Exchange, networks can peer with hundreds of networks.